 Born in 1978 in Cairo, Egypt, Riham Elsadany works and lives between Egypt and the USA.
 With a PhD from Helwan Fine Arts university on Performance Arts, Elsadany draws upon a diverse range of influences, including surrealism, Picasso’s childlike spontaneity, and Frida Kahlo’s transforming of pain and struggle into stunning canvasses.
 A mixed media artist, […]25 Sep - 22 Oct

 Born in Beheira in 1984, Hady Boraey lives and works in Alexandria, Egypt.
-He received a BFA (2005) and MFA (2011) and has recently earned his PhD (2015) from the Faculty of Fine Arts, the University of Alexandria, with highest honors.
-Boraey has participated in over forty group exhibitions in Egypt, Italy, the UK, Switzerland and […]19 Jun - 26 Jun
+He earned a BFA (2005), an MFA (2011) and a PhD (2015) from the Faculty of Fine Arts at the University of Alexandria, with highest honors.
+Boraey has participated in over forty group exhibitions in Egypt, Italy, the UK, Switzerland and the UAE. […]19 Jun - 26 Jun

 Born in 1976, Weaam el Masry is an Egyptian Cairo-based multi-award winning visual artist.
 She holds a PH.D. in media art from the Faculty of Applied Arts, Helwan University.
 She is a painter who at times moves to photography, animation and installation.
 Her work has been exhibited at galleries, festivals, Biennales and museums locally and […]28 May - 13 Jun